 Offices and workplaces often have a variety of flooring materials within the same business location.
-The cleaning and care for some floors include stripping, sealing, and waxing.
+The cleaning and care for some types of flooring include stripping, sealing, and waxing.
 For example, tile, some types of vinyl, and an assortment of wood flooring do well with an occasional floor waxing and sealing to keep them looking great, and to help repel dirt and moisture.
 Let’s take a look at what it means to strip, seal, and wax floors.

 Stripping Your Workplace Floors